Manufacturing team celebrating successful sales hiring outcome on the production floor

 Hiring Context

-A manufacturer specializing in metallography and precision measurement equipment needed a Technical Sales Manager to sell into laboratory and engineering-driven environments.
+A manufacturer specializing in metallography and precision measurement equipment needed a Territory Sales Manager to sell into laboratory and engineering-driven environments.
 The role required deep technical credibility and patience for long, consultative sales cycles.

 Hiring Challenge